-A delectable sauce made from roasted cherry tomatoes, fresh herbs, garlic and olives over linguine makes an out of this world, summer version of Pasta Puttanesca!
+A delectable sauce made from roasted cherry tomatoes, fresh herbs, garlic and olives over linguine makes an out of this world Summer Pasta Puttanesca!

 - 20 ounces (2 pints) cherry tomatoes, cut in half

 - 1 pound linguine or pasta of your choice

 - 1/2 cup pitted kalamata olives, coarsely chopped or sliced

 - 3 tablespoons capers, rinsed and chopped if large

 - 1/2 cup minced fresh parsley